 Incomplete courses will result in a grade of "I", and will be considered the same as an "F" when evaluating SAP.
-A student must complete all required coursework in order for the "I" to be changed to an actual letter grade ("A", "B", "C", "D", or "F") by the beginning of the next term.
-Grades of "VW", "AW", & unresolved "I" will be considered as credits attempted
+A student must complete all required coursework in order for the "I" to be changed to an actual letter grade ("A", "B", "C", "D", or "F".
+Grades of "VW", "AW", & unresolved "I" will be considered as credits attempted.
+An incomplete grade must be cleared within two (2) calendar weeks following the quarter in which the incomplete grade was given, except at the end of the student's final quarter.
+The grade of "I" is changed to "F" if the work is not completed in the specified time